Naval Aircraft Factory TS

-The Naval Aircraft Factory TS-1 was an early biplane fighter aircraft of the United States Navy, serving from 1922 to 1929.
+The Naval Aircraft Factory TS-1 is an early biplane fighter aircraft of the United States Navy, serving from 1922 to 1929.

 Development

 While the Vought VE-7s were serving the Navy well in the early 1920s, they were not originally designed as fighters.
 The Naval Aircraft Factory came up with a simple design driven by a 200 hp Lawrance J-1 air-cooled radial engine.
 Its boxy fuselage was suspended between the upper and lower wings (essentially having both dorsal and ventral sets of cabane struts), with the center area of the lower wing enlarged to accommodate a fuel tank.

 The NAF provided Curtiss with the plans to build the aircraft, and the result, designated TS-1, arrived at Anacostia on May 9, 1922.
 The TS-1 from Curtiss was delivered with wheels, so the NAF also designed wooden floats to enable their use on vessels other than aircraft carriers.
 Testing went well, and in late 1922 the Navy ordered 34 planes from Curtiss, with the first arriving on board the aircraft carrier USS Langley in December.
 The NAF built another five themselves, as a test of relative costs, as well as four more used to experiment with water-cooled inline engines.

 Two all-metal versions of the aircraft, F4C-1s, were developed by Curtiss.
 This aircraft made its first flight on September 4, 1924.
-The wings had tubular spars and stamped duraluminum ribs, the fuselage was constructed of duraluminum tubing in a Warren truss form.
+The wings had tubular spars and stamped duraluminum ribs, and the fuselage was constructed of duraluminum tubing in a Warren truss form.
 Compared to the TS-1, the lower wing was raised to the base of the fuselage.
 The F4C-1 was armed with two .30 in machine guns and was powered by a 200 hp nine-cylinder Wright J-3 radial.